mahpat16/rtd-api-doc/docs/source/developer.rst

 API Key
 ---------
 You need an API Key to invoke a model API.
 You can generate an API key for your account from the `API Keys page <https://console.tiyaro.ai/apikeys>`_.
 You pass in this API key as a **Bearer** token with the Authorization HTTP header in your http request.

 The following example shows how you can pass in the API key in `cURL <https://curl.se/>`_  (replace 'YOUR_API_KEY' with your key).
-Our `gitHub code samples repo <https://github.com/tiyaro/code-samples>`_ has examples for other programming languages for your reference.
+Our `github code samples repo <https://github.com/tiyaro/code-samples>`_ has examples for other programming languages for your reference.

 .. code-block:: console